-TGH has launched a community support programme for isolated elderly people, and a coupon distribution system to meet the basic needs of isolated and vulnerable populations living near the contact line, and protection activities for those in need of psychosocial and legal/administrative support.
+TGH has implemented a community support programme for isolated elderly people, a voucher distribution system to meet the basic needs of isolated and vulnerable populations living near the contact line, and protection activities for those in need of psychosocial and legal/administrative support.

 Community support Programme

 Individuals recruited in each community (mostly women who have lost their livelihoods) make home visits to isolated elderly people, providing presence and assistance in some daily tasks, especially in preparing for the winter period (building up stocks of coal, wood and water).

 A network of 410 community volunteers has been set up, active even without any funding.

 71% of the elderly assisted by TGH live alone, and 61% report having had more contact with the outside world before the conflict.

 A dematerialised coupon system that leaves the choice of products to the beneficiaries

 TGH provides an innovative and effective response to the chronic lack of resources with an electronic coupon system.
 Beneficiaries receive a dematerialised coupon that they can exchange in more than 100 partner stores for different types of essential products.

 To date, more than 19,000 households along the 457 kilometres of the Line of Contact have benefited from this system, 14,000 households have received coupons to cover their hygiene needs and 2,000 people among the most vulnerable and closest to the Line of Contact have received multifunctional coupons to cover their basic needs.